TheMoistDino/FtcRobotController/README.md

 - Back = Reset lift position to zero

 ## Change Log
+### Testing AdvGamepad.java to streamline TELEOP programming (12/9, 21:00)
+* Created AdvGamepad.java to reduce the redundant "if" statements in the TELEOP programs
+* Includes addAction function to correlate specific gamepad inputs directly to other functions
+  * Has two different types of inputs currently:
+    * onPress and onHold
+* Not sure if AdvGamepad works yet, so TeleOpTest.java was created

 ### Meet 2 (12/7, 16:00)
 * LOTS OF CHANGES OCCURRED
 * Re-organized AUTO files